roahmlab/crows/README.md

 ### Device Allocation
 The `--device` argument specifies the device used for [PyTorch](https://pytorch.org/) computations.
 If a GPU is available, the default setting is `--device 0`, which uses `cuda:0`.
 If only a CPU is available, the default is `--device -1`, which sets the computation to `cpu`.
 For systems with multiple GPUs, you can manually select the device, e.g., `--device 2` to use `cuda:2`.

-### Downloading/Generating Dataset
+### Generating Dataset
-You can download the pre-generated dataset from [Google Drive](https://drive.google.com/drive/folders/1y82zpWuKaZmejr7AXxctpPKblB2tOSW9?usp=sharing) and place the files in the `data_processing/so_dataset` directory.

-Alternatively, you can generate the dataset yourself with the following commands:
+You can generate the dataset yourself with the following commands:
 ```python
 # Generate dataset for spherical occupancy
 python data_processing/generate_dataset.py --batch_size 500